 Our focus has always been on great design, affordability and environmental friendliness.
 Finding the best solution remains our goal and intention

-After spending a few nights in a fabric yurt and waking up to the beautiful ceiling and spaciousness the wheels got to turning.
+After spending a few nights in fabric yurts and waking up to the beautiful ceiling and spaciousness the wheels got to turning.
 What could one do to make this a space that would work for everyday living in all times and seasons of the year?
 Living in a “plastic bag” did not have much appeal!
-The quest was on to find a more aesthetic and functional way to build a yurt that was more inviting to live in than this.
+The quest was on to find a more aesthetic and functional way to build yurts that are more inviting to live in than this.
 The idea was to have solid walls in which to have real windows you could open from the inside, walls you could build cabinets to and hang pictures on and a way to insulate the structure effectively.
 From there we would need a solution for a roof that had real longevity and a roof cavity that would offer a way to truly insulate adequately so you could be warm in the winter and cool in the summer.

 All the hard work and perseverance, many years later we are able to offer you what we feel are amazingly beautiful and structurally solid buildings that offer all the comforts of a conventional home with more pleasing aesthetics.

-Working in harmony with the environment
+Our yurts are working in harmony with the environment

 Throughout our process we have held the intention to source quality environmentally friendly materials and to create as little waste as possible.
 We have continued this quest in all aspects of our production including the sourcing of high quality lumber, non-toxic adhesives, oil and thinner.
 When we found a manufacturer for our metal roof we knew we had found the environmentally friendly roofing solution that worked for us.
 Our continuing effort in developing our production in alignment with lean manufacturing principles allows us to use our resources as conscientiously as possible, leaving us with minimal waste.
 What we do not use in the construction of your home generally finds another purpose either in house or in our greater community.